 Most requests for report revisions are related to the “Accomplishments” section.
 This is the most important section.
-NIFA requests that the first paragraph be an overarching impact statement written in non-technical language and describing the real or potential impact of the work you conducted over all project years to date.
+NIFA requests that the first paragraph be an overarching impact statement (public value) of your work.
 This statement will be a primary tool for briefing leadership and legislators about what has been accomplished with the public funding invested in your project.
 Guidance for writing your impact statement can be found by selecting "Impact Statement" on the left menu of this webpage.

 The paragraphs that follow this impact statement must address each project objective separately.
 If you are writing an annual progress report, report only on the activities conducted during the project year on which you are reporting.
 If you are writing an final report, you must summarize the activities and accomplishments for all project years, breaking down the report by objectives.